Dongola, Indiana

 Dongola is an unincorporated community in Gibson County, Indiana, in the United States.
+The community is on Indiana State Road 57 two miles north of Oakland City.

 History

 Dongola was laid out in 1851.
 It was likely named after Dongola, in Sudan.
 A post office was established at Dongola in 1851, and remained in operation until it was discontinued in 1862.